rmcsharry/ernest-site/content/community/index.md

 ## Contribute

 Ernest is an open source project under the [Mozilla Public License v2.0](/license).
+If you would like to help improve Ernest you can:

-You can contribute code to the project on [GitHub](https://github.com/r3labs/ernest).
-If you would like to make a feature request or have encountered a bug please create a [GitHub Issue](https://github.com/r3labs/ernest/issues).
+* contribute code to the project on [GitHub](https://github.com/r3labs/ernest)

+* request a feature as a [GitHub Issue](https://github.com/r3labs/ernest/issues).

+* report a bug as a [GitHub Issue](https://github.com/r3labs/ernest/issues).

 This site is also an open source project under the [Mozilla Public License v2.0](/license).
+If you would like to help improve this site you can:

-You can contribute code to the project on [GitHub](https://github.com/r3labs/ernest-site).
-If you would like to make a feature request or have encountered a bug please create a [GitHub Issue](https://github.com/r3labs/ernest-site/issues).
+* contribute code to the project on [GitHub](https://github.com/r3labs/ernest-site)

+* request a feature as a [GitHub Issue](https://github.com/r3labs/ernest-site/issues).

+* report a bug as a [GitHub Issue](https://github.com/r3labs/ernest-site/issues).

 ## Social